-A person commits an offense if he knowingly initiates, communicates or circulates a report of a present, past or future bombing, fire, offense or other emergency that he knows is false or baseless and that would ordinarily:
+Knowingly initiating, communicating, or circulating a report of a present, past or future bombing, fire, offense or other emergency that he knows is false or baseless and that would ordinarily:

-- Cause action by an official or volunteer agency organized to deal with emergencies. - Place a person in fear of imminent serious bodily injury; or - Prevent or interrupt the occupation of a building, room, place of assembly, place to which the public has access, or aircraft, automobile, or other mode of conveyance.
+- 1. Cause action by an official or volunteer agency organized to deal with emergencies. - 2.
+Place a person in fear of imminent serious bodily injury; or - 3.
+Prevent or interrupt the occupation of a building, room, place of assembly, place to which the public has access, or aircraft, automobile, or other mode of conveyance.